dojt/dojt.github.io/docs/storage/Blacklists/blacklist.md

    Correction: The booking code is buried deep in one of the PDFs.
    Now I already filled in my information for Check-In -- which the fineprint says costs extra money.
 This is basically **fraud**.

+## Internet WiFi Routers

+### Zyxel
+ - ... has no plans to release patches for two zero-days under attack and is advising customers to replace vulnerable routers.
+The company says these devices have been “EOL for years” -- but the devices are not on Zyxel’s EOL page, and some are still available to buy.   techcrunch.com Feb 5, 2025